orcasound/orcasite/README.md

 Docker is the quickest way to get the project up and running, especially if you haven't already set up Erlang/Elixir/Node.
 The only requirement is that you have both `docker` and `docker-compose` installed on your machine.

-Once you clone the repository, you can just run docker-compose in the root directory:
+Once you clone the repository, you can just run docker-compose in the root directory.
+To avoid building locally you can use the `pull` command first to grab the pre-built image from Docker Hub.
+Combining both commands into one line:

-`docker-compose up`
+`docker-compose pull && docker-compose up`

 This will pull the pre-built image from Docker Hub along with an image for the database, automatically configure everything, and run the Phoenix server.
 The orcasite page will be accessible at [`http://localhost:4000`](http://localhost:4000).